 Public health crises such as pandemics or similar outbreaks could adversely impact our business.
 In December 2019, a novel strain of coronavirus, SARS-CoV-2, which causes coronavirus disease 2019 (COVID-19), surfaced in Wuhan, China.
-Since then, COVID-19 has spread to multiple countries, including Spain and the United States.
-In response to the spread of COVID-19, we have converted to working remotely with a limited the number of staff in our research and development laboratory.
+Since then, COVID-19 has spread extensively throughout the world and in the United States.
+In response to the spread of COVID-19, most of our employees converted to working remotely with a limited number of staff on-site in our research and development laboratory and preparing for manufacturing at our Cranbury, NJ facility.